Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 Her pulse was *instantly* up.
 She pushed herself back into his body, reached back and pawed helplessly at the firm package grinding against her butt.

 There was no resisting strength like his, especially not when she didn’t want to.
-A shove, a growled order, the bedroom door---he turned on the privacy forcefield.
+A shove, a growled order, the bedroom door - he turned on the privacy forcefield.
 Conventional soundproofing *wasn’t enough* for them, they needed spacemagic supertech.
 Moments later she was on her knees, her head controlled by the commanding tension of his fingers in her hair, but her own hands free to work on his shorts, slip him out of them, help her *taste* him…

 His grip on her hair got gentler.
 Stroked her scalp.
 His voice was hoarse as he praised her, and that just made her want to do better.
 It wasn’t easy, it was never easy, but if she relaxed and had courage, she could bury her nose against his belly…